-The NMT profession is evolving at a rapid pace.
+The Nuclear Medicine Technologist profession is evolving at a rapid pace.
 How will current nuclear medicine technologists prepare for these new roles?
-Because of their position, their education, and the respect they have earned, NMTs are well-positioned to take an active lead in theranostics growth and advancement.
+Because of their position, their education, and the respect they have earned, nuclear medicine technologists are well-positioned to take an active lead in theranostics growth and advancement.

-NMTs need to initiate the conversation for policy and process changes locally, with their clinic leaders and the local governments, so they can start building a stake in this exciting emerging therapy available to our patients in the United States.
-NMTs leading and being fully contributing members to the interdisciplinary theranostics teams may require some NMTs to step out of their comfort zone and gain more training, but this effort will not only allow the NMT scope and profession to expand but also lead to a significant improvement in patient access for these integral therapies.
+NMTs need to initiate the conversation for policy and process changes locally, with their clinic leaders and the local governments so they can start building a stake in this exciting emerging therapy available to our patients in the US.
+NMTs leading and being a fully contributing members to the interdisciplinary theranostics teams may require some nuclear medicine technologists to step out of their comfort zone and gain more training, but this effort will not only allow the NMT scope and profession to expand, but it will also lead to a significant improvement in patient access for these integral therapies.

-The work by SNMMI and SNMMI-TS over the next several years will be to continue to build on and further launch a comprehensive theranostics awareness campaign to highlight its importance as a professional growth pathway and encourage NMTs to be front-line health-care providers in the delivery of all radiopharmaceutical therapies.
-These steps forward will require collaborative work among health-care professionals and various departments in health care and will ultimately help patients have better access to the care that they require to live better and longer lives.
+The work by SNMMI and SNMMI-TS over the next several years will be to continue to build on and further launch a comprehensive theranostics awareness campaign to highlight its importance as a professional-growth pathway and encouraging NMTs to be front-line healthcare providers in the delivery of all radiopharmaceutical therapies.
+This will require collaborative work among healthcare professionals and various departments in healthcare and will ultimately help patients have better access to receive the care that they require to live better and longer lives.